-A few days ago the author of Psychosomatic, Anthony Neil Smith, made downloads of the kindle version of his book free for 48 hours on Amazon.com.
-Since I’m always looking for new things to review at the HQ, and since “free” is always a bonus point, I snatched up the electronic version of his book (first published in 1995).
+A few days ago, the author of Psychosomatic, Anthony Neil Smith, made downloads of the kindle version free for forty-eight hours on Amazon.
+Since I’m always looking for new things to review at the HQ, and since “free” is a bonus point, I snatched up the electronic version of his book (first published in 1995).
 I finished reading it last night and all I can say is: “Wow”.

 I don’t think I’ve ridden a literary roller coaster of this magnitude since I jacked into a Joe Lansdale novel twenty years ago.
 What can you say to any book which begins with:

-I just kept on reading and wondered when I could get off the ride.
+I just kept on reading and wondered when I could get off the bus.

 Everything we need to know about Psychosomatic is contained in the first sentence.
 It opens with quadriplegic Lydia paying the boxer to beat-up her ex.
 But the shake-down goes bust when the boxer accidentally kills him.
-All of which is captured on a cheap video camera by a loser named Alan Crabtree, a wasted gambler and small fixer for southern fried mobsters.
+All of which is captured on a cheap video camera by a loser named Alan Crabtree, a wasted gambler and small fixer for southern-fried mobsters.
 Crabtree makes the mistake of his worthless life by taking the video to Lydia and showing her the tragic results.
-Lydia decides he’s just what she ordered and starts molding him into the master criminal she desires.
+Lydia decides he’s just what she ordered and starts molding him into a master criminal.
 And things just get worse from there on.

 The action isn’t merely confined to Alan Crabtree and Lydia.
-The author tosses in a pair of car thieves who resemble frat boys, Terry and Lancaster.
+The author tosses in a pair of car thieves, Terry and Lancaster, who resemble frat boys.
 Terry is smooth and can talk his way out of any situation.
 Lancaster uses brute force whenever the need arises.
 They are introduced into the story via a Monte Carlo sedan Crabtree buys from the duo.
 Together they travel up and down the highway looking for abandoned cars to steal.
 But suddenly Lancaster has an epiphany and turns into a psycho killer.